bxparks/AceSorting/README.md

 # AceSorting

-Various sorting functions targeted for the Arduino environment, implemented using C++11 templates.
+Various sorting functions targeted for the Arduino environment, implemented using C++11 template functions.
+The library is intended to be compatible with most Arduino platforms, but some tradeoffs lean in favor of lower-end processors (e.g. AVR, lower-end STM32) as opposed to higher-end processors with larger amounts of RAM (e.g. ESP32, higher-end STM32).

 Supports the following algorithms:

 * Bubble Sort
     * `bubbleSort()` (not recommended)